axreldable/data-engineer-test-task-python-sql/tweet_loader/README.md

 A python project to loads tweets from file to sqlite db.

 ### How to install
-1. package the loader in archive
+1. package the loader into archive
 ```
 python setup.py sdist
 ```